Brewer219/osticket-prereqs/README.md

 </details>
 <img width="321" height="467" alt="Heidi Opens up with Session Manager box now below on Left click on New button" src="https://github.com/user-attachments/assets/b37e31c6-eae1-4951-902a-77b7552bb583" />

+## 9. In the Session Manager for Heidi SQL I type in my original password that I created under mysql server which was 'root' and where I have it in the image below:

 <details><summary>See screenshot 9</summary>

 <img src="images/Step 2b.png" width="60%">
 </details>
 <img width="321" height="467" alt="Heidi session type &#39;root&#39; for Password field to as well which was set up in mysql 5 5 62 and click &#39;Open&#39;" src="https://github.com/user-attachments/assets/6db4c306-5067-41fc-a32d-df8746903f45" />

+# 10. I then created a database for 'osTicket' by right-clicking 'unnarmed' dolphin icon and then selecting 'create new', the selecting 'database' and a

 <details><summary>See screenshot 10</summary>

 <img src="images/Step 2b.png" width="60%">
 </details>
 <img width="321" height="467" alt="For Heidi now a click is open to osTicket database" src="https://github.com/user-attachments/assets/d5f9bf23-c26d-4d27-a5e1-7b6a3a028baa" />

+## 11. I then created a database for 'osTicket' by right-clicking 'unnarmed' dolphin icon shown in the image below:

 <details><summary>See screenshot 11</summary>